0n1cOn3/ncc/DOCUMENTATION.md

 Uninstalling NCC is easy, simply delete the directory where ncc was installed to, by default this is `/etc/ncc`.

+It's recommended to run `ncc package --uninstall-all` before uninstalling ncc, this will uninstall all the packages that were installed using ncc and remove any artifacts that were created by these packages.

 **Note:**
  - To delete all the data that ncc has created, you can also delete the `/var/ncc` directory.
  - Finally, remove the symlink that was created in `/usr/local/bin`to the `ncc` entry point file.